LangStream/documentation/building-applications/build-a-sample-app.md

 sample-app  kafka       kubernetes  DEPLOYED    1/1         1/1
 ```

-The the LangStream CLI the application is still running on kubernetes, even if you are using the docker run mode, this is because
+For the LangStream CLI the application appears to be running on "kubernetes", even if you are using the docker mode, this is because
 the docker container emulates partially the Kubernetes environment.

 ```bash